LoganEStack/cs_compendium/README.md

 # SYSTEM DESIGN

-> This section is almost entirely lifted from the repository listed below.
+> This section is almost entirely lifted from the following repository:
 > [https://github.com/donnemartin/system-design-primer](https://github.com/donnemartin/system-design-primer)

+> Some additional information has been pulled from [Grokking the Coding Interview](https://www.designgurus.io/course/grokking-the-system-design-interview)

 How to approach a system design interview question: